raspberrypilearning/animated-story/en/step_2.md

 title: The bouncing text does not disappear
 ---
 + There must be a semicolon at the end of line 5.
-+ Make sure you spell `querySelector` correctly - including the capital letter!
++ Make sure you spell `querySelector` correctly, including the capital letter!

 --- /collapse ---